 - Developing coaches, leaders and volunteers

 Is funding support available?

-Sport England announced in early July that Energise Me had been successful in securing funding to support delivery of a local satellite clubs programme between October 2017 and March 2019.
+Sport England announced in December that Energise Me had been successful in securing funding to support delivery of a local satellite clubs programme until March 2021.

 We’re now looking for partners to set up a network of Satellite Clubs across Hampshire and the Isle of Wight.